libretro/snes9x2010/docs/tile-renderer-state.md

 | After plotter consolidation (d56a8eb)  | 2,317,152 bytes (no change — byte-identical compiled output) |
 | After BL helper refactor (4ff591a)     | 2,239,424 bytes (−77,728 / −3.4%) |

-State file lives in-tree at `docs/tile-untangle-state.md`.
+State file lives in-tree at `docs/tile-renderer-state.md` (originally `tile-untangle-state.md`, renamed once the de-templating effort finished and the doc became a general tile.c / M7 renderer state file).
 It served as a scratchpad during the de-templating effort (continuity across multiple sessions, intent-of-each-commit doc, byte-identical anchor record).
-Now that the work is merged it functions as a written record of what was done and why.
-Future tile.c optimization work can append to it but doesn't have to be planned in it.
+Now that work is merged the doc functions as a written record of what was done and why, and as the in-flight scratchpad for ongoing M7HR / vert-2x / renderer-touch work.

 **All renderer families are de-templated and the dispatch scaffold is gone.** The Mode 7 group: HR4X (`0cbca9e`), BL4X (`69f75a1`),